'Great sadness' as Nova Cafe to close

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-Nova Cafe director Mark Fraser said the lease on Nova’s Octagon site was up for renewal and it was with ‘‘great sadness’’ that the lease would not be renewed.
+Nova Cafe director Mark Fraser said the lease on its Octagon site in Dunedin's city centre was up for renewal and it was with ‘‘great sadness’’ that the lease would not be renewed.

 The cafe’s last day of trading would be on March 16.